Firefighter Resume Example

 Show off hands-on skills like CPR, wound care, and patient assessment.
 Employers look for real experience with trauma, splinting, and emergency response procedures.

-Highlight certifications like EMT-Basic, CPR/AED, or First Aid.
+Highlight certifications like EMT-Basic, CPR/AED, or First Aid—and consider referencing an EMT Basic cover letter to see how these credentials are presented in application materials.
 If you renew these yearly, mention it.
 About 90% of EMT roles require current certs.

 You can also list soft skills.
 Good communication, teamwork, and staying calm under pressure really matter in high-stress situations.
 These boost your value as a volunteer EMT.